3liz/lizmap-documentation/en/source/publisher_guide/lizmap_configuration.rst

 The initial map extent:

-* a list of coordinates in the Reference Coordinate System map in the format: `xmin, ymin, xmax, ymax'; describing the initial map extent
+* a list of coordinates in the Reference Coordinate System map in the format: `xmin, ymin, xmax, ymax`; describing the initial map extent
 * the maximal map extent is specified in the *OWS server* tab of *Project Properties* window.
 The data will not be displayed if they are outside it
 * by default, the initial extent is the maximal one.

+.. _lizmap-config-baselayers:

 Configure the base layers
 ========================================================